Dr. Guiseppe Getto

 Area(s) of Specialization

-• User experience (UX) design methods and practice
+• User experience (UX) design methods and AI integration

 • Participatory Action Research (PAR) and other participatory research methods